INTO-CPS-Association/example-fcu/README.md

 ## Example Artefacts Overview

 The example is available at https://github.com/into-cps/case-study_fcu in the *master* branch.
-There are several subfolders for the various elements: DSEs - contains various work in progress DSE scripts to alter CT and DE parameters ; FCU - contains the various FMUs of the study; Models - contains the constituent models defined using the INTO-CPS simulation technologies; Multi-models - contains the multi-model definitions and co-simulation configurations - with 3- and 4-model options; SysML - contains the SysML model defined for the study; resources - various images for the purposes of this readme file; and userMetricScripts - contains files for DSE analysis.
+There are several subfolders for the various elements: DSEs - contains various work in progress DSE scripts to alter CT and DE parameters ; FMU contains the various FMUs of the study; Models - contains the constituent models defined using the INTO-CPS simulation technologies; Multi-models - contains the multi-model definitions and co-simulation configurations - with 3- and 4-model options; SysML - contains the SysML model defined for the study; resources - various images for the purposes of this readme file; and userMetricScripts - contains files for DSE analysis.

 The case-study_fcu folder can be opened in the INTO-CPS application to run the various co-simulations as detailed in this document.